-Eenable or disable system wake on alarm event.
-This option is available when the Wake System with Fixed Time is set to Disabled.
-More options will be available if this option is configured to Enabled.
+Enable or disable system wake on alarm event.
+This option appears only when Wake-up System with Fixed Time is set to Disabled.
+When enabled, system will wake on the current time + Increase minute(s)

 Super I/O Configuration

 This section is used to configure the input/output of the serial ports.